surfer190/fixes/python/effective-python.md

 * They help find bugs in your API code - so other exeptions (non-root) are one's you did not intend to raise
 * Futureproof's API when expanding

         class NegativeDensityError(InvalidDensityError):
-        """A provided density value was negative.
+            """A provided density value was negative."""
+            ...

 The calling code will still work as it catches the parent `InvalidDensityError`